Kamehamehaaaaa/UF-NestMate/README.md

     cd client
     npm start

 Your browser should open and navigate to http://localhost:3000.
+To access exclusive features available only to registered users, please sign up or log in to your existing account.
+For demonstration purposes, I'll provide an account:

+**Username:** l@gmail.com
+**Passwords:** l

 # Description